 3. Provide Training

 Training doesn’t have to mean sitting in a physical classroom.
-Here are other ways you can develop your team:
+There are other ways you can develop your team.

-- Allow team members to shadow more seasoned employees or work for a day in a related department.
+- Learn from each other.
+Allow team members to shadow more seasoned employees or work for a day in a related department.

-- If they need step-by-step instruction, consider microlearning sessions (e.g., 3-4 minute content-rich videos, short podcasts) with ample time to practice, ask questions, and/or demonstrate what they’ve learned.
+- Short, target training.
+If they need step-by-step instruction, consider microlearning sessions (e.g., 3-4 minute content-rich videos, short podcasts) with ample time to practice, ask questions, and/or demonstrate what they’ve learned.

-- Don’t forget the immense value that small group training opportunities can provide.
+- Small group sessions.
+Don’t forget the immense value that small group training opportunities can provide.